There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping

-Paris may very well be the world’s most beautiful city, but it is not simply the idyllic movie set many have come to expect.
-It is a big city with some grit and grime and diverse cultures and cuisines.
+Paris may be the world’s most beautiful city, but it is not simply the idyllic movie set many have come to expect.
+It is a big city with grit and grime and diverse cultures and cuisines.
 This is precisely what makes it special.
 In addition to enjoying crêpes on the street and steak frites in a picture perfect French bistro, visitors can sample Israeli street food, Asian-French fusion and globally influenced small plates from up-and-coming chefs at the best restaurants in Paris.

 Au Petit Versailles du Marais

-Two brothers own this Marais bakery along with renowned baker Christian Vabret and it’s the breads that standout—their baguette tradition won second place in Paris’s best baguette competition in 2014.
+Two brothers own this Marais bakery along with renowned baker Christian Vabret and it’s the bread that stands out—their baguette tradition won second place in Paris’s best baguette competition in 2014.
 The beautiful boulangerie with a glass ceiling and ornate façade dates back to the 1800s.

 1 rue Tiron